 Asbestosis (pleural thickening of the lungs) – Disability, shortness of breath, prolonged coughing, sleep disturbance, restriction of mobility.
 The top-level award will be for victims where the disease is progressive, showing a significant impact on the quality of life: up to £95,000

 Asbestosis and Pleural Thickening – Where breathlessness, frequent use of an inhaler, unable to tolerate smokey environment: up to £35,000

 The above figures are for general guidance.
 In addition to the above asbestos compensation claims payouts there other heads of damages that expert asbestos solicitor can claim on behalf of the victim and their family.

 Real Payout Examples by the Courts

 Below is a selection of real compensation payouts for asbestos claims after death as decided by UK Courts.

 Under the Damages (Scotland) Act 2011 s 4(3)(b) close family members of the deceased can claim compensation.
 In this case, the father of the five adult children who was making a claim received £35,000 each for the death of their father who died from mesothelioma caused by exposure to asbestos whilst working for a Ship Building Company.
-The damages awarded reflected the fact that their mother had died of cancer earlier and as a result were all particularly close to their father, who as a very fit man before the disease too over.
+The damages awarded reflected the fact that their mother had died of cancer earlier and as a result were all particularly close to their father, who was a very fit man before the disease took over.
 There is no similar law to compensate victims in England and Wales for bereavement compensation under the Fatal Accidents Act 1976.

 Knauer v Ministry of Justice £642.972.51 (46 years old)

 The deceased was only 46 years old when she died of mesothelioma.
 She was employed as an administrator at a Dorset.
-The prison included many old buildings to she was required to go in the course of her job.
+The prison included many old buildings to which she was required to go in the course of her job.
 Many of these buildings contained asbestos which resulted in her untimely death.

 The general guidance for asbestos-related compensation (see above) at the time the Court was deciding on the amount to be awarded was between £51,500 and £92,500.